dilshankarunarathne/synapse/docs/Literature Review.md

 The project will leverage existing open-source libraries and frameworks:
-* Programming languages like Python for developing the DSL and communication protocol. o
+* Programming languages like Python for developing the DSL and communication protocol.
-Containerization technologies like Docker to isolate execution environments on each device. o
+* Containerization technologies like Docker to isolate execution environments on each device. o
 Existing libraries/frameworks like TensorFlow Lite for efficient task execution on edge devices. o